York: A Time Travel Experience into Old England

 Built into the ruins of what was once northern England's wealthiest abbey, the Yorkshire Museum's exhibits tell the story of life here for the monks, how that all ended, and much more.
 The ancient Roman collection includes slice-of-life exhibits from cult figurines to the skull of a man killed by a sword blow to the head — making it graphically clear that the struggle between Romans and barbarians was a violent one.
 York soldiered on, amassing a large collection of weaponry throughout the ages.
 One of the museum's highlights is an eighth-century Anglo-Saxon brass helmet.

 Nearby, the York Castle Museum is, for the most part, an old-school, sedate Victorian home show.
-Charles Dickens would feel right at home here.
-English memorabilia from the 18th and 19th centuries are well displayed in a huge collection of craft shops, old stores, living rooms, and other intimate glimpses of those bygone days.
+English memorabilia from the 18th, 19th, and early 20th centuries are cleverly displayed in a huge collection of craft shops, old stores, and bygone living rooms.

-As towns were being modernized in the 1930s, the museum's founder, Dr. Kirk, collected entire shops and reassembled them here.
-On Kirkgate, the museum's most popular section, you can wander through life-size recreations of a Lincolnshire butcher's shop, Bath bakery, coppersmith's shop, toy store, and barbershop.
+As towns were being modernized in the 1930s, the museum's founder, Dr. Kirk, recognized the need to preserve elements of English heritage before they disappeared entirely.
+He collected entire shops and reassembled them here.
+On Kirkgate, the "street" that's the museum's most popular section, you can wander through life-size recreations of a Lincolnshire butcher's shop, bakery, coppersmith, toy store, and barbershop.